greenelab/text_mined_hetnet_manuscript/manuscript.md

 ### Generative Model Using Randomly Sampled Label Functions
 ![
-Grid of AUROC (A) and AUPR (B) scores for each generative model trained on randomly sampled label functions.
+Grid of AUROC scores for each generative model trained on randomly sampled label functions.
 The rows depict the relationship each model is trying to predict and the columns are the edge type specific sources from which each label function is sampled.
 The right most column consists of pooling every relationship specific label function and proceeding as above.
 ](https://raw.githubusercontent.com/danich1/snorkeling/ee638b4e45717a86f54a2744a813baaa90bc6b84/figures/label_sampling_experiment/transfer_test_set_auroc.png){#fig:auroc_gen_model_performance}